Proton Therapy for Prostate Cancer.

 View these additional resources about prostate cancer treatment with proton therapy.

 For thousands with cancer of the prostate, proton therapy has offered an effective, virtually painless option for prostate cancer treatment.
-Since the University of Florida Proton Therapy Institute opened in 2006, thousands have undergone proton therapy for prostate cancer, and prostate cancer patients at the University of Florida Proton Therapy Institute enjoy a close-knit community of fellow patients, caregivers and spouses.
-Today, prostate cancer is one of many types of cancer treated at the University of Florida Proton Therapy Institute.
+Since the University of Florida Health Proton Therapy Institute opened in 2006, thousands have undergone proton therapy for prostate cancer, and prostate cancer patients at the UF Health Proton Therapy Institute enjoy a close-knit community of fellow patients, caregivers and spouses.
+Today, prostate cancer is one of many types of cancer treated at the Institute.

-To learn more about treatment and prostate cancer side effects, and to find out if you’re a candidate for proton radiation for prostate cancer, contact the University of Florida Proton Therapy Institute today.
+To learn more about treatment and prostate cancer side effects, and to find out if you’re a candidate for proton radiation for prostate cancer, contact the UF Health Proton Therapy Institute today.